Chinese developers muscle in on Hong Kong as mainland market slows

 While hard data is not yet available to quantify the trend, it is rare to see mainland developers so active in public auctions of Hong Kong land.
 Observers also have been surprised by the mainlanders’ willingness to out-spend their Hong Kong rivals.

-In May, a luxury residential site on Hong Kong island fetched the city’s fifth-highest land price per square foot when it was sold to a consortium of local and mainland Chinese developers, including Hui Wing-mau, chairman of Shanghai-based Shimao Property Holdings’ (0813.HK), and mainland commercial developer Mingfa Group International (0846.HK).
+In May, a luxury residential site on Hong Kong island fetched the city’s fifth-highest land price per square foot when it was sold to a consortium of local and mainland Chinese developers, including Hui Wing-mau, chairman of Shanghai-based Shimao Property Holdings’, and mainland commercial developer Mingfa Group International.

 “The premium price they (Chinese developers) offered surprised the market,” said a senior executive at a Hong Kong property company, which was out-bid by state-owned developers in several land auctions.

-“Chinese developers are more optimistic, while locals remain pessimistic due to uncertainty in the market,” said the executive, who declined to be identified as he was not authorized to speak to the media.
+“Chinese developers are more optimistic, while locals remain pessimistic due to uncertainty in the market,” said the executive, who declined to be identified as he was not authorised to speak to the media.

 China Overseas Land declined to comment, while Poly did not respond to several interview requests.